 - Completed/signed application form. - Nonrefundable \$50 application fee. - Official transcripts from all post-secondary colleges or universities attended.
 This includes transcripts from part-time study and from institutions that have awarded the applicant a bachelor's, master's, or doctoral degree or an advanced certificate.
-Students who fail to submit the final degree posted transcript will not be permitted to register. - Applicants who hold degrees or have earned credits from non-U.S. institutions must have a courseby-course evaluation of their academic records done by a recognized evaluation services agency before they can be considered for admission to a degree program.
-Loyola recommends World Education Services, Inc. (www.wes.org).

-- Graduate Management Admission Test (GMAT) scores.
+Students who fail to submit the final degree posted transcript will not be permitted to register. - Applicants who hold degrees or have earned credits from non-U.S. institutions must have a course-by-course evaluation of their academic records done by a recognized evaluation services agency before they can be considered for admission to a degree program.
+Loyola recommends World Education Services, Inc. (www.wes.org). - Graduate Management Admission Test (GMAT) scores are required for graduate business program applicants.
 Report must be sent directly from the Educational Testing Service.
 Scores must be from test administrations within the previous five years.
 Loyola's C.E.E.B. code is 5370.
-Individuals with outstanding grade point averages plus sufficient professional experience and/or an advanced degree may be eligible for a GMAT waiver. - Essay responding to question on application form. - Three professional/academic recommendations for executive programs.
-Recommendations are optional for all other programs. - Resume or curriculum vita. - TOEFL score report is required only if English is not the applicant's native language or if the applicant has not completed a degree program taught in English.
+Individuals with outstanding grade point averages plus sufficient professional experience and/or an advanced degree may be eligible for a GMAT waiver.
+This requirement is waived for the Executive MBA and MBA Fellows applicants. - Essay responding to question on application form. - Three professional/academic letters of recommendation for executive programs.
+One professional/academic letter of recommendation for all other programs. - Resume or curriculum vita. - TOEFL score report is required only if English is not the applicant's native language or if the applicant has not completed a degree program taught in English.
 An official TOEFL score report cannot be more than two years old.
 Official scores must be sent directly from the Educational Testing Service.
-Loyola's institution code is 5370. - International Student Supplemental Form required only if a student visa is needed. - An interview is requested of Executive MBA and MBA Fellows applicants.
+Loyola's institution code is 5370.

+- International Student Supplemental Form required only if a student visa is needed. - An interview is requested of Executive MBA and MBA Fellows applicants.